all the most important moments in the history of the Viareggio Carnival

 The paper revolution

-Simple gears create movements that give life to the construction dedicated to the Pierrot mask: this is the first moving wagon.
+Simple gears create movements that bring life to the structure dedicated to the character of Pierrot: this is the first float in motion.
+An astonishing effect that thrilled the audience.

 The paper revolution

 Artist Antonio D’Arliano perfects the cast paper technique to make lighter and larger masks.
-Also, Guglielmo Lippi Francesconi signs the first poster for Carnival.
+Also, Guglielmo Lippi Francesconi designs the first poster for Carnival.

 Burlamacco and Ondina